 |Deputy Director for Ideas – Isabella Nubari

-Isabella is currently a second year student from Trinity College navigating her way through the thorny legal landscape as part of her degree.
+Isabella is currently a third year student from Trinity College navigating her way through the thorny legal landscape as part of her degree.
 It therefore comes as a surprise that in her free time, she enjoys engaging in conversations about other complex issues that plague the world.
 As Deputy Director of Ideas, she seeks to unpack controversies one conversation at a time, and to provide an avenue where individuals can participate and enrich the conversation with their diversity of viewpoints.
 She hopes that in her tenure, she can create a platform for students to not only share their opinions, but to understand where it sits in the spectrum of possibilities.

 When bored by her intellectual pursuits, Isabella dutifully does her job as Development Director of the Cambridge University Venture Capital and Private Equity Society and attempts to code in her free time.

 George is a second year medical student at St John’s College from Leicester.
 As a medical student, TWS is for him a fantastic way to escape the world of bones and bodies and to get involved in a society which focuses on pragmatic solutions.
 TWS is, in his opinion, a society which he can show off – not a regular run-of-the-mill political society nor a casual talking shop, instead it is a society which can make a real difference to the world of policy-making!